ortanaV2/Virtual-Switch/README.md

 ## API
 > How to create an API-system.

-An API system can be created by not defining exchange data.
-So the port waits for the request and can respond.
+An API system can be created by not defining exchange data. (`"exchange":"None"`) So the port waits for the request and can respond.
 Because without exchange data, the requests are not sent to anyone and are basically useless.
+So you can use it as an API.
 ## Error Codes
 > Types of error codes.